In Exercises 13–16, find the margin of error for the values of c,... | Channels for Pearson+

 Margin of Error

 The margin of error quantifies the uncertainty in a sample estimate.
 It indicates the range within which the true population parameter is expected to lie, given a certain confidence level.
-A smaller margin of error suggests a more precise estimate, while a larger margin indicates more variability.
-It is commonly used in survey results and statistical inference.
+A smaller margin of error suggests a more precise estimate, while a larger margin indicates more variability in the data.

 Recommended video: